Joinup: Platform, repository and federation

 A detailed list of all the potential services someone receives by registering at this platform can be found at JoinUp's website.

 A list of all the software contributions made by the community are at JoinUp's website.

 Open source technology behind Joinup

 The Joinup platform is powered by a tailored version of the Drupal content management framework (version 6) and can be downloaded from the Joinup web site.
 Its latest version is 1.7.2 (released on March 15, 2015).
-This software, like the platform it powers, is suitable to be used as an application lifecycle management tool or, as a software forge.

 The source code of some past versions can be found at JoinUp's website.

 The development of the platform is done on hosts running Debian Linux.